impallari/Font-Testing-Page/README.md

 Operation is simple:

-- First, you must accept the request from the browser.
-- Then drag the font you want to try to the upper area of the Testing Page
+- Drag the font you want to try to the upper area of the Testing Page
 - Add more fonts and you'll see their file names and file sizes as buttons

 Below the drop area you see some buttons to select different layouts: